-A maniac is decapitating the girls at a posh private school in “Swiss Transylvania” and entomologist Professor John McGregor (Donald Pleasence) can establish the time of death only by studying the maggots infesting the victims’ decomposed heads.
+A maniac is decapitating the girls at the prestigious Richard Wagner Academy – a posh private school in “Swiss Transylvania” – and paraplegic entomologist Professor John McGregor (Donald Pleasence) can establish the time of death only by studying the maggots infesting the victims’ decomposed heads.

 Dalila Di Lazzaro

 Inspector Rudolf Geiger

 UBS Bank Teller